internetarchive/fatcat/guide/src/welcome.md

-# Welcome, Welcome, Welcome!
+# Welcome!

-This guide you are reading contains:
+The guide you are reading contains:

 - a **[high-level introduction](./overview.md)** to the Fatcat catalog and software